knightsUCF/SpaceGame/marketing/readme.md

 * send out book to all top editors / reviewers / any and all media outlets that have an audience reach, even book reviewers on YouTube, anyone by audience reach, including streamers

 * as money comes in pay the agent / publishing house to send the book officially through them

+# The Most Interesting Book They've Ever Read

+* fill this book to the brim with amazing ideas, so they will be truly astounded when they read this book